bd-j/prospector/demo/tutorial.rst

 .. code-block:: python

 		# Trace plots
-		tfig = pread.traceplot(res)
+		tfig = reader.traceplot(res)
 		# Corner figure of posterior PDFs
-		cfig = pread.subcorner(res)
+		cfig = reader.subcorner(res)

-If you want to get the `maximum a. posteriori` values, or percentiles of the posterior pdf, that can be done as follows
+If you want to get the *maximum a posteriori* values, or percentiles of the posterior pdf, that can be done as follows
 (note that for ``dynesty`` the weights of each posterior sample must be taken into account when calculating quantiles) :